DeepanshuSarawagi/Kubernetes/Kubernetes-Cluster/README.md

 Execute below command on each worker node as root user.

 - $kubeadm join 192.168.77.132:6443 --token "token" --discovery-token-ca-cert-hash sha256:abcdefghijkl --cri-socket unix:///var/run/cri-dockerd.sock

+## 6. Create PODs to run on worker nodes

+Use this yaml definition to create [nginx](../Pods/nginx.yaml) POD on worker node using below command.
+- $ kubectl create -f nginx.yaml

+You will notice that PODs are running on worker node.
+To validate the same, you can execute below command which will specify

+on which node, pod is running.

+- $kubectl get pods -o wide